TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 ### **Throughput Analysis**

 &nbsp; &nbsp; &nbsp; &nbsp;The prototype periodically samples L1 and L5 signals for up to 20 satellites concurrently.
 The maximum sample rate of the u-blox ZED-F9P-05B module is 10 Hz (10 samples per second) across the constellations GPS, GLONASS, Galileo, and BeiDou \[2\].
 Team 6 is using the ZED-F9P-05B as a reference module for all calculations made.
-Each sample is converted into a UBX file format containing satellite pseudoranges, carrier phase, Doppler shifts, SNR, and other satellite-specific information.
-The SBC processes the UBX data to calculate TEC and scintillation measurements, storing them as single-precision floating point numbers, with 8 bytes per pair of TEC and scintillation values.
+Each sample is processed by the RF module and output as raw UBX packets.
+Relevant data, such as satellite pseudoranges, carrier phase, Doppler shifts, SNR, and other satellite-specific observables, are parsed from these packets by the SBC.
+This enables TEC and scintillation calculations to be performed, with the results stored as single-precision floating point numbers (8 bytes per pair of TEC and scintillation values).

 &nbsp; &nbsp; &nbsp; &nbsp;The resulting throughput requirement for TEC and scintillation measurements is: